 The two plaintiffs, neurosurgeon Mark J. Puccioni and plastic surgeon Jason Miller, accuse the hospital of firing them for reporting to administrators that another neurosurgeon’s malpractice killed a 7-month-old baby.
 The hospital’s CEO, Dr. Richard G. Azizkhan, and the neurosurgeon in question, Dr. Adam M. Conley, are also named as defendants.

 Dr. Adam Conley was hired by Children’s Hospital & Medical Center in 2017, but it wasn’t long before Dr. Mark Puccioni, a pediatric neurosurgeon with 17 years of experience practicing at Children’s, voiced doubts about Dr. Conley’s abilities.
-At this time, not only did administrators fail to respond, they investigated Dr. Puccioni for alleged drug abuse – a rumor started by Dr. Conley.
+At this time, not only did administrators fail to respond, but they investigated Dr. Puccioni for alleged drug abuse – a rumor started by Dr. Conley.
 Though Puccioni passed a drug test, the hospital tried to force him to take a second test and have a psychological evaluation.
 There is no question in Dr. Puccioni’s mind that this was in retaliation for speaking up.
 The hospital took no action in regard to Dr. Conley.

 The climax occurred in the fall of 2018, when Dr. Conley lost a 7-month-old patient on the operating table.
 According to the complaint later filed by Drs.
 Puccioni and Miller, “Dr. Conley lost control of the bleeding caused by his incisions.
 At one point he reportedly poured a significant quantity of hydrogen peroxide directly into the cranial cavity to stop the bleeding.
 This is not an acceptable surgical practice.”
 Any lawyer could tell you this would be grounds for a medical malpractice lawsuit, and the hospital would have known it.